Ellis Jones & Teach Yourself Acting

 When not directing actors or coaching TYA clients in London and online, Ellis is Lecturer in London Theatre for “studies abroad” programmes, New York University Tisch School of the Arts.

 Recently Ellis has made a cautious return to performing, as understudy to Olivier award winner Kenneth Cranham in the title role of Florian Zeller’s remarkable play “The Father”, for its two West End runs at Wyndham’s and The Duke of York’s theatres, and on tour.
-Since then Ellis has been quite busy in film and television – in 2022 he will be seen in “The Thief, his Wife and the Canoe” (ITV), “Year Ten” (Kenwright Films), “The Tuckers” (BBC Wales) and “The Contract” (Woods productions).
+Since then Ellis has been quite busy in film and television – during 2022/23 he has appeared in “The Thief, his Wife and the Canoe” (ITV), “Year Ten” (Kenwright Films), “The Tuckers” (BBC Wales) and “The Contract” (Woods productions).

 Ellis and the actors

 As Head of the RADA Acting Courses, Ellis Jones worked with Nick Barter, the Academy’s Principal, in developing a training which drew on RADA’s great teaching traditions while tackling the challenges facing young actors in a rapidly changing industry.

 Some of the actors Ellis worked with at that time include: Gemma Arterton, O.T.
 Fagbenle, Eve Best, Kezia Burrows, Gugu MBata-Raw, Sally Hawkins, Tom Hiddleston, Bertie Carvel, Matthew Macfadyen, Maxine Peake, Andrea Riseborough and Ben Wishaw.